 GAZELLE TWIN Changelings – JOHN FOXX & THE MATHS remix (2012)

 JOHN FOXX & THE MATHS became extremely prolific and a number of remixes appeared, the best of which was for GAZELLE TWIN aka Elizabeth Bernholz.
 She said: “John and Benge’s remix of ‘Changelings’ was really delicate and elegant.
 It’s one of my favourites of all the remixes because it doesn’t alter the song much at all.
 I love the addition of John’s vocal in there too.
 It was perfectly suited.
-I am so flattered that they chose to put (it) on the new ‘Evidence’ album.
 It’s really special for me”.

 Available on the JOHN FOXX & THE MATHS album ‘Evidence’ via Metamatic Records

 Foxx and Jori Hulkkonen had worked together previously on the songs ‘Dislocated’ and ‘Never Been Here Before’ for the Finnish producer’s solo albums, but never before on a body of work with a conceptual theme.
 Their eventual ‘European Splendour’ EP took on a grainier downtempo template and the lead track ‘Evangeline’ possessed a glorious pastoral elegance coupled with an otherworldly anthemic chorus.

 Available on the JOHN FOXX & JORI HULKKONEN EP ‘European Splendour’ via Sugarcane Records

 JOHN FOXX & STEVE D’AGOSTINO The Forbidden Experiment (2014)